 I am currently attending UC Riverside.
 I was majoring in physics, until I recently switched to biochemistry.
 I have tutored students of all ages, and am very patient with those who are slower to grasp the material.
 I can tutor in all math courses, except for calculus, but would prefer to tutor physics.
 I have taken both CP and AP physics in high school, and physics courses in college as well.
 In my free time, I play an online game called League of Legends, and after a difficult test, I like to go unwind with my friends by singing at karaoke.
 I enjoy teaching others, and I hope we can work together in the future.

-University of California-Riverside - BS, Biochemistry
+Undergraduate Degree: University of California-Riverside - Bachelor of Science, Biochemistry

 Elementary School Math